CityOfZion/props/docs/docs/sdk/recipes/fairSampling.md

 The NeoF1 community recently hosted an event for an airdrop of 10 Puppet utility NFTs.
 Over 100 unique members participated in the event by providing their addresses in a public discord channel for a chance to win a Puppet.
 Generally, once the addresses for a competition like this are collected, there isn't any visibility to the participants with regard to the selection process.
+We've coordinated with the NeoF1 team to ensure a completely transparent selection process.

 In our case, we can use the collection prop to select winners with **100% transparency**: